Travis d'Arnaud Preview, Player Props: Braves vs. Pirates

-Travis d'Arnaud -- with an on-base percentage of .184 in his past 10 games, 115 points lower than his season-long percentage -- will be in action for the Atlanta Braves against the Pittsburgh Pirates, with Johan Oviedo on the hill, on September 9 at 7:20 PM ET.
+Travis d'Arnaud, with a slugging percentage of .351 in his past 10 games -- including two home runs -- will be in action for the Atlanta Braves against the Pittsburgh Pirates, with Luis Ortiz on the hill, September 10 at 1:35 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Pirates.
+He had a one-hit showing in his previous game (1-for-4) against the Pirates.

 Travis d'Arnaud Game Info & Props vs. the Pirates